 Interest rate risk

-The Group is exposed to interest rate risk in relation to the sterling, US$, euro and Hong Kong dollar variable rate financial assets and liabilities.
+The Group is exposed to interest rate risk in relation to its variable rate financial assets and liabilities.
 The Group’s policy is to use derivative contracts where necessary to maintain a mix of fixed and floating rate borrowings to manage this risk.
 The structure and maturity of these derivatives correspond to the underlying borrowings and are accounted for as fair value or cash flow hedges as appropriate.

 Foreign currency risk

 Transactional foreign currency exposures arise from both the export of goods from the UK to overseas subsidiaries, and from the import of materials and goods directly sourced from overseas suppliers.
 Group treasury hedge these exposures principally using forward foreign exchange contracts progressively covering up to 100% out to 18 months.
 Where appropriate hedge cover can be taken out longer than 18 months with Board approval.
 The Group is primarily exposed to foreign exchange in relation to sterling against movements in US$ and euro.

 Forward foreign exchange contracts in relation to the Group’s forecast currency requirements are designated as cash flow hedges with fair value movements recognised directly in equity.
 To the extent that these hedges cover actual currency payables or receivables then associated fair value movements previously recognised in equity are recorded in the income statement in conjunction with the corresponding asset or liability.
 The Group also hedges foreign currency intercompany loans where these exist.
 Forward foreign exchange contracts in relation to the hedging of the Group’s foreign currency intercompany loans are designated as held for trading with fair value movements being recognised in the income statement.